hyperledger-archives/education/LFS171x/docs/the-promise-of-business-blockchain-technologies.md

 A number of multi-party processes in the healthcare industry can leverage distributed ledger technology.
 By streamlining these multi-party processes, the healthcare industry can reduce the time and expense of collecting and verifying multiple pieces of information in order to deliver quality care to patients.
 Healthcare providers and insurance companies have begun to explore how blockchain can improve the delivery of patient care.

 In 2015, the US spent 27.42% of the federal budget, or $1.05 trillion, on healthcare ([National Priorities Project](https://www.nationalpriorities.org/budget-basics/federal-budget-101/spending/)).
-Because these costs are so high, the US government, in particular, has invested resources into healthcare blockchain technology.
+Because these costs are so high, the US government, in particular, has [has invested resources](https://search.usa.gov/search?utf8=%E2%9C%93&affiliate=usagov&query=healthhit+blockchain) into healthcare blockchain technology.
 The Office of [National Coordinator for Health Information Technology (ONC)](https://www.healthit.gov/) is responsible for health information technology.
 It has recognized a need for nationwide interoperability and standards for electronic health records, claims processing, and verification of provider credentials.
 To that end, it has sponsored many government blockchain initiatives in healthcare.

 The healthcare industry has already placed medical insurance enrollment information on blockchain for verification, and plans to incorporate many other aspects of medical insurance claims processing on blockchain.
 One cost borne by health insurance providers is auditing care providers.
 Health insurance providers must verify whether a practitioner actually delivered the care that he or she was obliged to deliver to the patient.
 Health insurance providers must also audit the financial aspects incurred as part of this care, to ensure that care was paid, and the charges were accurate.
 Tying the care auditability with the payment auditability provides a key advantage to reducing the potential for fraud.